forestgrape/coronavirus/10_vaccines/effects_on_s2_infections.md

-# Effects of Vaccination on the Immune System and the induced effects on SARS-CoV-2 Infections
+# Effects of "Covid Vaccines" on the Immune System and the induced effects on SARS-CoV-2 Infections

 > * *In work and incomplete.*
 > * *To be checked.*
 > * *Often just emphasizing open questions.*

+> *Mostly written in June 2021.
+To updated to the current stand of published research e.g. immune responses caused by vaccines are to some extent known by now (December 2021, also many have already been known back in June but I didn't known the publications back then).*

 * [Summary](#summary)
 * [Introduction](#introduction)